shabin5785/Golang_notes/README.md

 - package names should be same as folder name
 - system packages can be imported with the name, but third party packages need to given their full path for import

+- functions and variables in files within same packages are accesible to each other.
+No need to import them.
+Package scope.

+- When something is lower case, its not exported outside the package, like func with lower case names.
+Ones with uppercase are exported to outside the package.
+But lower case funcs are visible within packages .